MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-transform-data-using-r.md

 # Transform data using R (SQL Server and RevoScaleR tutorial)
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

-This lesson is part of the [RevoScaleR tutorial](deepdive-data-science-deep-dive-using-the-revoscaler-packages.md) on how to use [RevoScaleR functions](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) with SQL Server.
+This tutorial is part of the [RevoScaleR tutorial series](deepdive-data-science-deep-dive-using-the-revoscaler-packages.md) on how to use [RevoScaleR functions](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) with SQL Server.

-In this lesson, learn about the **RevoScaleR** functions for transforming data at various stages of your analysis.
+In this tutorial, you'll learn about the **RevoScaleR** functions for transforming data at various stages of your analysis.

 > [!div class="checklist"]
 > * Use **rxDataStep** to create and transform a data subset